ibm-cloud-docs/solution-tutorials/configuring-IPSEC-VPN.md

 {: codeblock}

-2. Check the operations state of tunnel from VRA ops mode.
+2. Check the operational state of tunnel from the VRA command line.

 ```bash
 show interfaces tunnel